martbetz/Custom-Lensfun-LCPs/README.md

 ### What are the results like? ###

-A [test run of my custom Fujifilm XC 35mm F2 LCP](https://youtu.be/r3FstrYvvno) can be viewed on Youtube; I think it looks very nice indeed, but why not judge for yourself? 😍
+A [test run of my custom Fujinon XC 35mm F2 LCP](https://youtu.be/r3FstrYvvno) can be viewed on Youtube; I think it looks very nice indeed, but why not judge for yourself? 😍

 ### Great!
 But where are they? ###